BradleyCodeU/bradleycodeu.github.io/_apcsa/ch9inheritance/Ch9VirtualPetGame.md

 - an String ArrayList actions (for example, "feed", "walk", etc)
 - hunger

 Next, select attributes from the following list.
 Pick ones that make sense for the pet.
 We will store these stats as double and set the initial values to a random value 60-70.
-Pick 4 for your Puppy class and pick 3 for you other classes.
+Pick 3 "needs" for your Puppy class and pick 2 "needs" for your other classes.

 - needToGoOutside
 - petDirtiness